-The Aggie Creative Collective, in addition to being a creative residency experience, is a five-week zero-credit 491 course taking place during Summer I (Tuesday, May 30 - Monday, July 3) for Creative Writing & Summer II (Thursday, July 6 - Tuesday, August 8) for Visualization.
-Eligible applicants must have a minimum of 3.0 GPR and 60 credit hours (or Junior-level class distinction), 12 credits of which must have been completed at Texas A&M. Those with 30 credit hours (or Sophomore-level class distinction) can participate with a letter of support from faculty (which should be emailed to firstname.lastname@example.org), though participation in the URS program is limited to those with Junior-level class distinction and above.
-(URS eligibility requirements can be found on LAUNCH's website.)
-Applicants to ACC must not be graduating until Spring 2024 to participate.
+The Aggie Creative Collective, in addition to being a creative residency experience, is a five-week zero-credit 491 course taking place during Summer I (Tuesday, May 28 - Monday, July 1) for Creative Writing and Summer II (Wednesday, July 3 - Tuesday, August 6) for Visualization.
+Eligible applicants must have a minimum of 2.0 GPR and be in good academic standing.
+Applicants with honor code violations will not be considered.
+To participate, students must have already completed, at minimum, 30 credit hours (or Sophomore-level class distinction), 12 credits of which must have been completed at Texas A&M. Students who have not yet reached 60 credit hours must apply with a letter of support from faculty, which should be emailed to firstname.lastname@example.org.
+(Note: participation in LAUNCH's URS program is limited to those with Junior-level class distinction and above.
+URS eligibility requirements can be found on LAUNCH's website.)
+Applicants to ACC must not be graduating until fall 2024 to participate.

 Furthermore, your residency experience is contingent upon your area of study, scholarly focus, and creative genre of choice.
 Due to the intensive nature of the residency program, it is mandatory that participants attend ALL sessions.
 A $500 scholarship award is given to all admitted residents.
 Summer class venues will be determined by Texas A&M University guidelines and policies.

-Finally, by participating in the Aggie Creative Collective, accepted students are strongly encouraged to participate in the Undergraduate Research Scholars Program (URS).
+Upon completing the program, accepted students are strongly encouraged to apply to the Undergraduate Research Scholars Program (URS).

 - Is the whole of the project unified, cohesive, and consistent?
 Does the work showcase technical proficiency?